scala/scala3/docs/docs/reference/metaprogramming/macros-spec.md

 If the outermost scope is a quote, we need to generate code that constructs the quoted tree at run-time.
-We implement this by serializing the tree as a Tasty structure, which is stored in a string literal.
+We implement this by serializing the tree as a TASTy structure, which is stored in a string literal.
 At runtime, an unpickler method is called to deserialize the string into a tree.